-A curve tracer (parameter analyzer) is an important electronic measurement instrument that inspects and analyzes the characteristics of semiconductor devices.
-Curve tracers apply a swept voltage to a semiconductor device, such as a transistor or diode, and measure the resulting current to plot its current-voltage (I-V) characteristic curve.
+A curve tracer (also known as a parameter analyzer) is an essential electronic test instrument used to inspect and analyze the characteristics of semiconductor devices.
+By applying a swept voltage to a device--such as a transistor, diode, or thyristor--the instrument measures the resulting current to plot a current-voltage (I-V) characteristic curve.

-As power semiconductor devices are designed to handle higher voltages, the required voltage range for curve tracers is also expanding.
-Matsusada Precision manufactures and sells high-voltage power supplies that can be used as the sweep voltage source for curve tracers.
+As power semiconductor devices (such as SiC and GaN) are designed to handle increasingly higher voltages, standard curve tracers often lack the necessary voltage range for full characterization.
+Matsusada Precision offers high-voltage power supplies and high-speed amplifiers that serve as ideal sweep voltage sources for custom curve tracing systems and component evaluation.

 -